Section 4: Discussion And Consequences

 Definition of terms

- Family Presence: The presence of one member of the family at the patients’ bedside during resuscitation.
+Family Presence: The presence of one member of the family at the patient’s bedside during resuscitation.

- Family Facilitator: A healthcare team member who facilitates the presence of family members by providing support before, during and after the resuscitation interventions.
-The family facilitator includes patient representative, registered nurse, physician, respiratory therapist, child life specialist, social worker, or pastoral care.
+Family Facilitator: A healthcare team member who facilitates the presence of family members by providing support before, during and after the resuscitation interventions.
+The family facilitator includes a patient representative, registered nurse, physician, respiratory therapist, child life specialist, social worker, or pastoral care.

-SECTION 5
+Section 5

 Abstract

 In conclusion, family presence during resuscitation (FPDR) gives an opportunity for family members to show their support to their loved ones during the period of crisis.
-When FPDR choice is offered, family members are able to observe and take part in the decision making process concerning the life sustaining measures.
+When FPDR choice is offered, family members are able to observe and take part in the decision-making process concerning the life-sustaining measures.

 Introduction